ivankruchkoff/media-tags/tags/2.1/readme.txt

 2. The Media Tags displayed via the Media Management screen.
 3. The Media Tags Management screen (new!)

-== Changelog ==
+== Version Histroy ==
 <p>
-=2.1.1=
-* 2009-07-23: Changes to fix relative paths when WordPress is not installed into the root.
-Thanks to Ilan Y. Cohen for the tip on this bug.

-=2.1=
-* 2009-07-23: Changes include code cleanup and correcting link under new Media-Tags Management screen.

-=2.0=
-* 2009-07-15: Major update to the plugin.
-New Permalink, shortcodes, Media Tags management interface.

-=1.0.1=
+1.0 - 2008-12-13: Initial release<br />
-* 2009-02-04: Found an issue with the returned attachment when calling get_posts.
-Changed this to get_children.
+1.0.1 - 2009-02-04: Found an issue with the returned attachment when calling get_posts.
+Changed this to get_children.<br />

-=1.0=
-* 2008-12-13: Initial release
+2.0 - 2009-07-15: Major update to the plugin.
+New Permalink, shortcodes, Media Tags management interface.<br />
+2.1 - 2009-07-23: Changes include code cleanup and correcting link under new Media-Tags Management screen.<br />

 </p>